-The phoenix is a mythological creature that has been around since the time of the ancient Egyptians.
+The phoenix is a mythical creature.
+It has been around since the time of the ancient Egyptians.
 It was first described in writing by a Greek historian.
-The myth moved on to the Romans and, like the mythological bird itself, now appears to be immortal as the myth is passed along from one generation to the next.
+The myth moved on to the Romans and, like the mythological bird itself, now appears to be immortal.
+It’s been passed along from one generation to the next.

-As it approaches the end of its life, it builds a nest, sets it on fire, and is consumed by the flames.
-Out of the ashes, a new phoenix miraculously springs to life.
-When it’s strong enough, it flies its father's ashes to Heliopolis in Egypt, where it deposits them on the altar of the Egyptian Sun god.
+At the end of its life, the phoenix builds a nest.
+It then sets the nest on fire and is consumed by the flames.
+Out of the ashes, a new phoenix springs to life.
+When it’s strong enough, it flies the last phoenix’s ashes to Heliopolis in Egypt.
+There, it places them on the altar of the Egyptian Sun god.

-In this way, the phoenix embodies the cycle of death, resurrection, and renewed life, thereby representing another important concept: immortality.
-It was this aspect of the phoenix that made it an attractive symbol of Rome, sometimes called the Eternal City.
+As a symbol, the phoenix stands for a few different things.
+First, it represents the cycle of death, rebirth, and renewed life.
+It also stands for another concept: immortality.
+This made it an attractive symbol for Rome, sometimes called the Eternal City.

-Throughout history, birds similar to the phoenix can be found in the legends of the Chinese, Japanese, Russians, and Native Americans.
+Birds like the phoenix can be found in the legends of many cultures.
+This includes stories from China, Japan, Russia, and American Indian nations.
 Today, the phoenix is still used as a symbol of recovering from a setback by rising from the ashes.

 Have you ever overcome a major setback?
 If so, you’re a lot like the phoenix yourself!
 Do you know any stories about this unique bird?
 After all these years, the phoenix is still a popular topic in stories today.